awsdocs/aws-lambda-developer-guide/doc_source/python-package-update.md

  The following steps show how to install the [requests](https://pypi.org/project/requests/) library, create a deployment package, and upload it to Lambda using the AWS CLI\.
 The steps assume that you are not using a virtual environment\.
 It also assumes that your function code uses Python 3\.8 and the [`python3.8` Lambda runtime](lambda-runtimes.md)\.

 **Note**
-If you are creating a deployment package used in a layer, see [Include library dependencies in a layer](configuration-layers.md#configuration-layers-path)\.
+If you are creating a deployment package used in a layer, see [Including library dependencies in a layer](configuration-layers.md#configuration-layers-path)\.

 **To update a Python function with dependencies**